atikassam/gulp-sequence-cmd-commend/readme.md

 # gulp-sequence-cmd-commend
-This a sequential cmd commend runner which runs multiple commends one after one
+This is a sequential cmd commend runner which runs multiple commends one after one

 ### example
 ```javascript